PBCAR/3DCNN_BMI/README.md

 References
 Abrol, A., Fu, Z., Salman, M., Silva, R., Du, Y., Plis, S., & Calhoun, V. (2021).
 Deep learning encodes robust discriminative neuroimaging representations to outperform standard machine learning.
 Nature communications, 12(1), 353.

+The Tabnet model code and results can be found in the DL/Tabnet folder while the machine learning (random forest, elastic net) model code and results are found in the ML_BMI/RF and ML_BMI/EN folders.